What to Do When Your Spouse

 Over the life of our marriage I have seen a steady decrease in the frequency of our sexual activity until now when we only make love once or twice a month.
 His enthusiasm for sex has decreased as well.

-Although he always watches the movies in secrecy, I suspect he has been engaging in this activity at least once a week for the past year.
+Although he always watches the videos in secrecy, I suspect he has been engaging in this activity at least once a week for the past year.
 I have discovered him a couple of times before and told him that it hurts my feelings for him to prefer this activity over taking an opportunity to make love with me.
-He assured me that watching the movies was no big deal to him and if it hurt my feelings he would stop, but he didn't.
+He assured me that watching the videos was no big deal to him and if it hurt my feelings he would stop, but he didn't.
 I have told him that I would like to have sex more often, and am willing to do just about anything but our sex life remains unchanged.

 This last incident is "the straw that broke the camel's back" - I feel totally undesirable, depressed, and unwilling to share myself with him sexually and emotionally.
 I am sure he resents me infringing upon his "right to privacy," but it's something I cannot tolerate.
 His assurance of my attractiveness and his love for me mean nothing after he does these things.

-He put the tapes in the attic and vowed again to make a change, but I do not trust him.
+He put the CDs in the attic and vowed again to make a change, but I do not trust him.
 I need a deeper explanation of what is going on and he cannot or will not provide one.
 It hurts that he would continue to engage in an activity that hurts me and detracts from our relationship and I can't help but wonder that if this outlet is taken away from him if he would resort to something more devastating like having an affair or start utilizing the Internet to meet his sexual needs.

-By the way, out of curiosity I have seen some of the tapes he watches and I don't find anything perverse or unusual about them.
+By the way, out of curiosity I have seen some of the videos he watches and I don't find anything perverse or unusual about them.
 It just seems that he needs something other than me.
 I would be most grateful for anything you could provide.

 When you were first married, and before you had your children, sex was rather uncomplicated.
 You had privacy and a great deal more energy.
 It isn't surprising that you and your husband enjoyed a mutually enjoyable sexual relationship with each other.